Rajamma @ Yahoo

 Rajamma @ Yahoo (Read as Rajamma at Yahoo) is a 2015 Malayalam-language comedy film directed by Reghu Rama Varma.
 It stars Kunchacko Boban and Asif Ali.
 The film was released on 11 November 2015 coinciding with Diwali.

 Plot

-Two brothers – Michel Rajamma known as Rajamma and Vishnu Yohannan known as Yahoo.
-They are born to the inter-caste couple Yohannan and Rajamma, who fell in love during their college days.
+Two brothers – Michel Rajamma known as Rajamma and Vishnu Yohannan known as Yahoo – are born to the inter-caste couple Yohannan and Rajamma, who had fallen in love during their college days.
 After the sudden demise of their parents, they live alone in their house, a bungalow under the care of Aimutty.
 After leading a carefree life, the duo plans to rent out parts of their bungalow to different families.
 One to Yahoo's girlfriend, Naseema and family, another to Pavitran, a village officer and another to Sherin, who came from Wayanad.
-The film follows Sherin and her problems, in which Rajamma and Yahoo intervenes.
+The film follows Sherin and her problems, in which Rajamma and Yahoo intervene.